kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q90
 Which of the following statements is NOT true regarding vitamin B12?

-	A. It is necessary for maturation of red cells - T
+	A. It is necessary for maturation of red cells
-	B. It is stored in the liver - T
+	B. It is stored in the liver
-	C. Intrinsic factor is required for its absorption - T
+	C. Intrinsic factor is required for its absorption
-	D. Stores can last for up to a year - F
+	D. Stores can last for up to a year
-	E. There is a small amount in bile - ?
+	E. There is a small amount in bile

 #### Answer: D. Stores can last for up to a year - TRUE
 - Vitamin B12 is necessary for maturation of red cells
-	- It is stored in the liver and also present in bile
+	- Stored in the liver and also present in bile
 - Stores are large and can last 3–6 years
 - Intrinsic factor secreted by **Gastric Parietal Cells** is necessary for its uptake